December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 High-level comparison: OOP vs FP

-For developers using TypeScript, React, or Node.js, this choice shapes your mental model for structuring applications, managing state, and orchestrating logic.
-OOP maps well to real-world entities like User or Product, while FP excels at predictable data transformations and composability.
+For teams building with TypeScript, React, or Node.js, the paradigm you choose shapes architecture, state management, and mental models.
+OOP maps naturally to domain entities like User or Product; FP shines at predictable data transformation and composability.

 AttributeObject-Oriented Programming (OOP)Functional Programming (FP)